ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/istio.md

 ![BlueCompute Detail](../static/images/bluecompute_web_home.png?raw=true)

 You can reference
-[this link](https://github.com/ibm-cloud-architecture/refarch-cloudnative-bluecompute-web/tree/spring#validate-the-web-application) to validate the web application functionality.
+[this link](https://github.com/ibm-cloud-architecture/refarch-cloudnative-bluecompute-web/tree/spring#validate-the-web-application) for validating the web application functionality.
 You should be able to see a catalog, be able to login, make orders, and see your orders listed in your profile (once you are logged in).

 ## Telemetry & Tracing